Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Introduction

 The remainder of the paper is organized as follows.
 In Section \ref{sec:model}, the system model is described.
 A reformulation of the CSI representation for the interference alignment problem is provided in Section \ref{sec:IA}.
-The limited feedback method is presented in Section \ref{sec:LF}, while the achievable rates and DoF are analyzed in Section \ref{sec:rateanal}.
-Simulation results are presented in Section \ref{sec:simulation} and conclusions are drawn in Section \ref{sec:conclusion}.\\
+The limited feedback (quantized) scheme is presented in Section \ref{sec:LF}, while the achievable rates and DoF are analyzed in Section \ref{sec:rateanal}.
+Simulation results are presented in Section \ref{sec:simulation} together with the statistical RVQ error model, and conclusions are drawn in Section \ref{sec:conclusion}.\\

 {\it Notation:} Non-bold letters represent scalar quantities, boldface lowercase and uppercase letters indicate vectors and matrices, respectively. ${\bf I}_N$ is the $N\times N$ identity matrix, while $\bf 0$ denotes an all-zeros matrix.
 The trace, conjugate, transpose, Hermitian transpose of a matrix or vector are denoted by ${\rm tr}(\cdot),(\cdot)^*, (\cdot)^{\rm T}, (\cdot)^{\rm H}$ respectively.
-The expectation operator is represented by ${\rm E(\cdot)}$.
+The expectation operator over variable $X$ is represented by ${\rm E_{X}(\cdot)}$.
 The determinant of a matrix (or absolute value of a scalar) is represented by $|\cdot |$. ${\mathcal G}_{n,d}$ denotes the complex Grassmann manifold of dimensions $(n,d)$, i.e. the set of all $d$-dimensional vector subspaces of an $n$-dimensional vector space over $\mathbb{C}$.
 The Frobenius norm of a matrix is denoted by $||\cdot ||_{\rm F}$ while the two-norm (spectral norm) of a matrix is represented by $||\cdot ||_2$.
 A block diagonal matrix is denoted by ${\rm Bdiag}(\cdot)$ with the argument blocks on its diagonal. $\mathcal{N}(0,1)$ (resp. $\mathcal{CN}(0,1)$) denotes the real (resp. circularly symmetric complex) Gaussian distribution with zero mean and unit variance.
 The largest eigenvalue of a matrix is denoted by $\lambda_{\rm max} (\cdot)$.
-Finally, $\rm log $ represents the logarithm in base 2.
+Finally, $\rm log $ represents the logarithm in base 2.\\